NazarOps/Assignment---From-Analysis-to-Clickable-Prototype-Gym-Theme/README.md

 Non-functional requirements

 - NF1.
 Usability
-The application be user-friendly and straightforward without unecessary complexity.
+The application be user-friendly and straightforward without unecessary complexity

 - NF2.
 Accessibility
-Website should be
+Website should be easily accessible

 - NF3.
 Performance
 Website should load and respond to user input instantly without extra delay